13 Brunswick Square

 On 8th August 1850, the Brighton Gazette published a report of an inquest about a baby having been found dead in the vicinity of number 13.
 At seven o'clock in the morning, Charles Gillam a shoemaker from Regent Street, Brighton, had gone down the steps of number 13 Brunswick Square to get some wash and saw a brown paper parcel tied with string.
 On opening the parcel, he saw a baby’s ear and went to get George Breach the inspector of police.
 Breach untied the parcel and discovered the body of a baby boy.

-When questioned William Colly, Lord Valencia’s footman said that he had locked the gate at 11 o'clock the previous evening and had not seen a parcel.
+When questioned William Colly, Lord Valentia’s footman said that he had locked the gate at 11 o'clock the previous evening and had not seen a parcel.
 The inspector could see no signs of violence and took the baby to James Oldham, a surgeon living in Norfolk Square.
 The Gazette details Oldham’s examination and as with many newspapers of the time they make grim reading.
 It appeared that the baby was born alive as it had taken breath, but the cause of death could not be ascertained.
 Other servants from the house were questioned at the inquest and the jury returned a verdict of “found dead”.

 Unfortunately, the report appears to leave many unanswered questions.
 Whose baby was it?
 Why leave him wrapped up in a package at number 13 Brunswick Square?
-Are there any connections to Lord Valencia or his servants?
+Are there any connections to Lord Valentia or his servants?
 We will never know.

 The basement of number 13

-Lord Valencia departed Brighton in September 1850.
+Lord Valentia departed Brighton in September 1850.

 For the remainder of 1850 a few people came and went, Mr and Mrs Jackson, Mrs Frere May and Lord Milford.
 In the 1851 census the house is listed as uninhabited.